We Want You To Know

 Why It's So Important

 Yet, why are we so insistent in boasting about our pearls' superior quality and clean surfaces?
 Time and time again, consumers unknowingly purchase pearls they think are fine quality, yet overlook the most critical factor: the pearl's surface.
-Purchasing a strand of pearls that is blemished is like buying a stock without knowing its price.
+Purchasing a strand of pearls that is more blemished is like buying a stock without knowing its price.
 Or consider purchasing a piece of real estate without knowing its location.
 The analogy is the same for pearls, except this time, it is cleanliness of the pearl's surface that is the key factor in determining its value.
-If you look closely at the pictures of the round pearls on our website, you'll notice the pearls are clean.
+If you look closely at the pictures of the round pearls on our website, you'll notice the pearls are cleaner.

-A wise consumer will insist that the pearls on their necklace are perfectly round, perfectly clean and matched for color and luster.
+A wise consumer will insist that the pearls on their necklace are round, clean and matched for color and luster.
 The composition of a perfect strand of pearls is an art that we have perfected for over 50 years of pearl trading.

 A Note on Pearl Body Colors and G.I.A.